Top C# Interview Questions

 C#Protected InternalAccess Modifiers

 `protected internal` members are accessible within the same assembly or derived classes.
+Example:

 class MyClass {